university-of-york/research-it-documentation/docs/source/getting_started/quickstart.rst

 Check Results
 --------------

 Depending on what you set for ``#SBATCH --mail-type=`` you should receive some emails as the job progresses.
 When the job is completed you should have a log file in the directory where you ran the ``sbatch`` command originally.
-This is a great opportinuty to see how efficient your job was.
+This is a great opportunity to see how efficient your job was.

 Adjust the Jobscript